 At the appointment you can expect:

-- Urinalysis and urine culture: The urinalysis and urine culture are different tests that determine the contents of the urine.
+- Urinalysis and urine culture to determine the contents of the urine.

-- Uroflowometry: involves urinating into a specialized funnel that measures the flow rate, amount of urine, and time required for urination
+- Uroflowometry: A test that involves urinating into a specialized funnel that measures the flow rate, amount of urine, and time required for urination.

-- Post-void residual urine measurements: require an ultrasound and are non-invasive procedures that determine the volume of urine left in the bladder after voiding
+- Post-void residual urine measurements: This test requires an ultrasound and are non-invasive procedures that determine the volume of urine left in the bladder after voiding.

 If other problems are suspected, you can expect further tests for diagnosis.

 If your parent suffers from persistent primary nocturnal enuresis, you may first see a primary care professional, such as a family practice physician or nurse practitioner.
 However, individuals with adult onset nocturnal enuresis usually need to be referred to a specialist, such as an urologist or sleep disorder specialist.
 While you may be embarrassed to address the issue with others, a medical professional is able to give you options to help treat bed wetting.
 In many cases, bed wetting can be cured.